 What About the Side Effects?

-If you google Accutane, chances are you’ll quickly come across a laundry list of warnings and possible side effects.
-While these can be very serious and should certainly not be taken lightly, I also believe that Accutane has gotten a bad reputation because the media tends to pick up the most extreme cases for stories.
+If you google Accutane, chances are you’ll come across a laundry list of warnings and possible side effects.
+While these can be very serious and should not be taken lightly, I also believe that Accutane has gotten a bad reputation, because the media tends to pick up the most extreme cases for stories.
 The more serious side effects Accutane has been linked to include depression, suicide, and inflammatory bowel disease.
 Accutane hasn’t been proven to be the direct cause of any of these, but depending on your history, they’re definitely risks you should discuss with your doctor.
 I think it’s worth noting that severe acne can also be a cause of depression.

 The main side effect people tend to experience is extreme dryness of the skin and lips.
-You’ll definitely have to switch up your regular routine and be diligent about caring for your skin at home to manage this.
+You’ll definitely have to switch up your regular routine and be diligent about caring for your skin to manage this.
 For instance, you’re probably used to using moisturizers that are lightweight and oil-free.
 Once you start Accutane, it’s best to use a moisturizer with barrier-repairing lipids.

-Options to Consider Before Accutane
+Things to Consider Before Accutane